ipsilon/eof/spec/eof.md

 Introduce new transaction type `InitcodeTransaction` which extends EIP-1559 (type 2) transaction by adding a new field `initcodes: List[ByteList[MAX_INITCODE_SIZE], MAX_INITCODE_COUNT]`.

-The `initcodes` can only be accessed via the `CREATE4` instruction (see below).
+The `initcodes` can only be accessed via the `CREATE4` instruction (see below), therefore `InitcodeTransactions` are intended to be sent to contracts including `CREATE4` in their execution.

-We introduce a standardised creator contract (i.e. written in EVM, but existing at a known address, such as precompiles), which eliminates the need to have create transactions with empty `to`.
-Instead, `InitcodeTransaction`s will have to be sent to the creator contract.
-Deployment of creator contract will require irregular state change at EOF activation block.
-See the appendix below for creator contract code.
+We introduce a standardised Creator Contract (i.e. written in EVM, but existing at a known address, such as precompiles), which eliminates the need to have create transactions with empty `to`.
+Deployment of the Creator Contract will require an irregular state change at EOF activation block.
+Note that such introduction of the Creator Contract is needed, because only EOF contracts can create EOF contracts.
+See the appendix below for Creator Contract code.

 Under transaction validation rules `initcodes` are not validated for conforming to the EOF specification.
 They are only validated when accessed via `CREATE4`.
 This avoids potential DoS attacks of the mempool.
+If during the execution of an `InitcodeTransaction` no `CREATE4` instruction is called, such transaction is still valid.

-This data is similar to calldata for two reasons:
+`initcodes` data is similar to calldata for two reasons:
 1) It must be fully transmitted in the transaction.
 2) It is accessible to the EVM, but it can't be fully loaded into EVM memory.

 For these reason we suggest the same cost as for calldata (16 gas for non-zero bytes, 4 for zero bytes -- see EIP-2028).

-TODO initcode number limit should be defined
-> Following the example of blobs limit in EIP-4844, we define `MAX_INITCODE_SIZE` and `MAX_INITCODE_COUNT` as `2**24`.
-We do not want to impose a limit on the container size here, because the calldata cost is a sufficient limiting factor.
-Excluding everything else in a transaction, it is possible to include 3.75MB of all-zero initcodes in the transaction using the 4 gas cost.
+EIP-3860 and EIP-170 still apply, i.e. `MAX_CODE_SIZE` as 24576, `MAX_INITCODE_SIZE` as `2 * MAX_CODE_SIZE`.
+Define `MAX_INITCODE_COUNT` as 256.

-Creation transactions (any tranactions with empty `to`) are invalid in case `data` contains EOF code (starts with `EF00` magic).
+Legacy creation transactions (any tranactions with empty `to`) are invalid in case `data` contains EOF code (starts with `EF00` magic).

 ## Execution Semantics